MrFriendCS/MrFriendCS.github.io/n5/N5-Y2-Summer-Fun.md

 The rainbow dog slept happily.
 ```

-__Tip__ five arrays are needed.
+__Tip__ Five arrays are needed.
 More elements in each array, the more random the poetry.